 Pursuant to the credit agreement leverage restrictions, AEGCo must maintain a percentage of debt to total capitalization at a level that does not exceed 67.5%.
-At December 31, 2011, none of AEGCo's retained earnings have restrictions related to the payment of dividends to Parent.
+As of December 31, 2012, none of AEGCo's retained earnings have restrictions related to the payment of dividends to Parent.